adjust/adjust_anes/README.md

 As you noticed in this example, for each call made, you will get response in corresponding callback.
 This is done like this because execution of these methods (and probably many other from Google Play Services library) can't be executed in main app thread.
-That's why entire bridging mecahnism is made to be executed in background thread in order to get information from Google Play Services library and answers are sent via corresponding callbacks for each call.
+That's why calls to Google Play Services library methods are executed in background thread and answers are sent back to app via corresponding callbacks.

 #### 5. Final thoughts

-Current state of this current repository is adjusted to fit needs of [adjust Adobe AIR SDK][adjust_adobe_air_sdk].
+Current state of this repository is adjusted to fit needs of [adjust Adobe AIR SDK][adjust_adobe_air_sdk].
 We tried to make Google Play Services ANE generation process as customizable as possible so that everyone can make ANE which fits their needs.
 Also, we wanted to give a starting point for people to see one way of how it's possible to use Google Play Services library directly from ActionScript.
-We encourage you to use this repository and improve ActionScript interface according to your needs and to help us grow that API so that users can use as much of Google Play Services library functionalities as possible in their Flash Mobile apps.
+We encourage you to use this repository and improve ActionScript interface according to your needs and help us grow ActionScript API so that users can use as much of Google Play Services library functionality as possible in their Flash Mobile apps.

 [example]: https://github.com/adjust/gps_ane_builder/tree/development/SampleApp
 [adobe_air_sdk]: http://www.adobe.com/devnet/air/air-sdk-download.html